ricmmartins/rmmartinsblog/_posts/2025-01-23-prereqs-aro.md

 ---

 > [!NOTE]
-> This article was originally published here [https://cloud.redhat.com/experts/aro/prereq-list](https://cloud.redhat.com/experts/aro/prereq-list) on 2023-11-30
+> This article was originally published on November 30, 2023, at [https://cloud.redhat.com/experts/aro/prereq-list](https://cloud.redhat.com/experts/aro/prereq-list)

 Before deploying an ARO cluster, ensure you meet the following prerequisites: